neatonk/overtone-quil-hacknight/README.md

 main output using the new `tap` feature.
 Make some sound and watch it go!

+TODO: add a usage example.

 Controller
 ----------

-Draws a __clickable__ button on the screen and wire it up to a simple synth.
+Draws a _clickable_ button on the screen and wires it up to a simple synth.
 Control the synth by interacting with the button.

 Running the Examples